FlowFuse/website/development/frontend/data-attributes.md

 ```

 ### data-action
-Used to idenitfy buttons that do not navigate, but instead complete an action.
+Used to identify buttons that do not navigate, but instead complete an action.
 This could include submitting a form, or opening a dialog, e.g.,

 ```html
 <ff-button data-action="delete-project" kind="danger" @click="deleteProject()"></ff-button>